Tribesmen seize oil ministry building in east Yemen

 Yemen, one of the Arab world's poorest countries, is struggling to restore state authority after long-serving President Ali Abdullah Saleh was forced to step down in 2011.

-The authorities face regular challenges from tribesmen who attack oil pipelines and power lines for reasons including demands for more employment and the release of jailed relatives.
+The authorities face regular challenges from tribesmen who have attacked oil pipelines and power lines for reasons including demands for the government to provide employment or efforts to secure the release of jailed relatives.

 The tribesmen's demands include the handing over of the soldiers who killed the leader, Said bin Habrish, full withdrawal of the army from Hadramout and more jobs for local people.